vikkya/aws-bootcamp-cruddur-2023/journal/week3.md

 don't use sms verification, it will be charged.
 Use email. attributes to save (name, email)

+if you get any error like this
+` Username cannot be of email format, since user pool is configured for email alias` while creating the user pool, tick email only.

 after cognito setup in aws account, setup amplify  in your code

 cd into fronten-react-js